 Great, now that we’re done with your ears, grab some shampoo and get ready to lather those eyebrows.

 In the above example, users will see the text “After you’ve...” and immediately following it on the same screen they will also see whatever is contained within the “How to wash behind your ears” program.
-After this program ends, the users will then be able to see “Next, grab some...”
+After this program ends, the users will then be able to see “Great, now that we’re done with your ears...”

 Using Variables